 It’s nice to see the IAB taking on this issue with the help of TMS vendors.
 I guess independent TMS vendors have a vested interest in demonstrating their value in a market where both Google and Adobe – the two leaders – offer their TMS tools for free.
 Surprisingly lacking from the IAB Data Council are the web analytics vendors themselves – only Google is listed as a member.
 Where are Adobe, Webtrends, IBM?

 Also note how they mention to use “your browser QA tool of choice” – frankly, the choices are quite limited if you don’t want to mess around with debuggers and proxies.
 If anything, the advent of TMSs makes it even harder to conduct sophisticated quality assurance of your implementation.
 As I recently took back ownership of WASP – the Web Analytics Solution Profiler that I created in 2006, you can rest assured we are actively working on the next generation of data quality tools.
 In fact, it is so ground breaking that several concepts are being considered for patents.
-The IAB emphasis on standards and quality comes at an interesting time!This entry was posted in Web Analytics and tagged analytics, Tag Management System.
+The IAB emphasis on standards and quality comes at an interesting time!This entry was posted in Technology, Web Analytics and tagged analytics, Tag Management System.
 Bookmark the permalink.